 This is handed over to the new homeowners so they will know when the chimney was last swept.

-We encourage having your chimney swept at least twice a year when burning wood or bituminous housed coal and at least once a year when burning smokeless fuels.
-Click here to search for a suitable fuel for your appliance.
+We encourage having your chimney swept at least twice a year when burning wood and at least once a year when burning smokeless fuels.

 The best times to have your chimney swept are just before the start of the heating season and after your stove has not been used over a prolonged period.
 If sweeping twice a year, the second time should be after the peak of the main heating season.

-We recommend using a HETAS Approved Chimney Sweep – your local sweep can be found on our website using a postcode search.
+We recommend using a HETAS Approved Chimney Sweep – your local approved chimney sweep can be found on our website using a postcode search.

 All solid fuel appliances require continued maintenance and servicing, to ensure they operate efficiently and safely.
 A routine service should be carried out at least once a year and must meet the appliance manufacturers’ requirements given in any maintenance instructions.